 Our Grade 10 & 11 students also have the opportunity to embark on an international trip.
 Based on the interest of the cohort, the destination and focus of the trip is determined by the students themselves.
 In 2019, the GEx trip went to Iceland.

 Through the GEx programmes, we are able to nurture and teach a range of intercultural, leadership and entrepreneurial skills, which will impact students for the rest of their lives.
 As well, pre- and post-experience project activities allow students to demonstrate initiative, take ownership and showcase their learning.

 Experts point to the importance of learning a second language as a way of raising globally-minded children.
 Speaking more than one language enables students to form cross-cultural bonds by facilitating empathy and better communication.

 With this in mind, Mulgrave has designed a comprehensive language programme with specialist teachers in French, Mandarin and Spanish.

 In Mandarin language instruction, Mulgrave offers a dual-stream programme for both native and non-native speakers.
 Native Mandarin speakers work to become biliterate in their mother tongue with the goal of earning a bilingual IB diploma, an impressive accomplishment that is highly-regarded among university admissions officers.

 Mandarin is offered to students starting in preschool.
-Students in Kindergarten to Grade 3 receive second language instruction in both French and Mandarin.
-In Grade 4, our students choose to focus on the development of one of those languages and work hard to develop their fluency.
+Starting in Kindergarten, our students focus on the development of either French or Mandarin and work hard to develop their fluency.
 In Grade 10, students can choose to take an introductory course in Spanish.

 Learning a second language is a requirement of the IB programmes and is key to developing authentic intercultural understanding.
 We are proud to offer a strong language programme that helps support our mission and vision to equip lifelong learners to thrive in a culturally diverse and interdependent world.